XING-76/jwt-testing/README.md

 ## 🔒 Security Considerations

 - This tool is for testing and development purposes only
-- Do not use test keys in production environments
+- Do not use test RSA keys in production environments
 - JWT tokens expire after 180 seconds (3 minutes)
 - Tokens include nbf (not before) time for additional security
+- Uses RS256 algorithm with RSA asymmetric encryption for enhanced security
+- Private keys should be kept secure and never exposed in client-side code
 - Recommended to use in secure testing environments

 ## 📋 Deployment Requirements

+- **Environment Variables**: Must configure `VITE_PRIVATE_KEY` and `VITE_PUBLIC_KEY`
+- **RSA Key Format**: Private key in PKCS8 format, public key in SPKI format
 - **Vercel Deployment**: Supports Node.js 20+ (will discontinue Node.js 18 support after September 2025)
 - **Other Platforms**: Recommended to use Node.js 20+ for best compatibility